-If "biometric fingerprint" is selected, then FIA_BMG_EXT.1 and FDP_PBA_EXT.1 must be included in the ST.
+If a biometric modality or "hybrid" is selected, then FIA BMG EXT.1 and FDP PBA EXT.1 must be included in the ST.

-If "using a PIN as an additional factor" is selected in FDP_PBA_EXT.1.1, then "hybrid" shall be selected.
+If "using a PIN as an additional factor" or "using a password as an additional factor" is selected in FDP PBA EXT.1.1, then "hybrid" must be selected.